abarhoum/TagControl/README.md

 # Tags Field
-Tag field is using  tag-it jquery plugin https://github.com/aehlke/tag-it, where it shows suggested tags from repository in sitecore as auto-complete, if you add new tags not available  or you can add new tag and when you save the item, it will save the new tag in tag repostiry.
+Tag field is using <a target='blank' href="https://github.com/aehlke/tag-it">tag-it</a> jquery plugin , where it shows suggested tags from repository in sitecore as auto-complete, or you add new tags not available in the repository and it will be added to the repository when you save the item.

+<h2>Video</h2>
+<a href="https://youtu.be/UYu_gJPA7Ds">Sitecore Tags Field</a>

 <h2> Sitecore versions :</h2>
-8.2
+SXP 8.1, SXP 8.2 I did not test that on erlier versions but it should works.

 <h2> Installation :</h2>

-Download the Sitecore Package : TagField20170630-1.0.zip
+Download the Sitecore Package : <b>TagsField20170702-1.0.zip</b>
 Create new field from type "Tags", and in datasource provide the Folder Id for tags repository